centuryglass/IntraPaint/README.md

 |  ![An extremely rough sketch of a person walking down a road under a sunset on the left, a more detailed AI-refined version on the right.](./examples/sketch_example.jpg)  |                       ![A black and white stylized drawing of a dense city, animated to transition to a colored version of the same image](examples/color_example.webp)                       | ![Animation showing a simple drawing alternating between many different styles](./examples/style_example.webp) |
 |                       Prompt: "A small figure walking down a road under a massive cloudy sky, billowing clouds, sunset, fiery fields, god rays, sun"                       | Prompt: "organic sprawling colorful city, ultra dense, gigantic twisted textured detailed realistic climbing vines, pareidolia, stained glass, blue sky, billowing clouds, runes and symbols" |                            Prompt: "Stanford bunny, \[text in image frame above\]"                             |

-Control image generation visually by providing rough sketches and brief descriptions, letting Stable-Diffusion handle the rest.
+Control image generation visually by providing rough sketches and brief descriptions, letting Stable Diffusion handle the rest.

 Prompt: "on the left, a red lizard with a yellow hat standing on a green pillar in an orange desert under a blue sky, looking at a silver robot in a cowboy hat on the right "